Super Rugby Unlocked

+The former Super Rugby teams (the Bulls, Lions, Sharks and Stormers) would compete in the Rainbow Cup SA in May-June 2021 before being incorporated into the United Rugby Championship for the 2021-22 season.

 Format

 The seven participating teams played each other once, home or away.
 The top-placed team at the end of that seven-week round-robin was awarded the Super Rugby Unlocked title.

 All tournament points were then carried forward to the 2020–21 Currie Cup, incorporating a return round-robin of matches followed by cup playoffs.

 Tournament points in the Super Rugby Unlocked standings were awarded to teams as follows: